tylerlong/manate/README.md

 const a = new A();
 const ma = manage(a);
-ma.b.c = 4; // will not trigger a set event
+ma.b.c = 4; // will not trigger a set event because `ma.b` is excluded.
 ```

 You may invoke the `exclude` method at any time: